aws/aws-toolkit-jetbrains/designs/credentialManagement/design.md

 This toolkit will introduce the following concepts:

-1. `ToolkitCredentialsProvider` - An abstract class that implements [AwsCredentialProvider] in the SDK.
+1. `ToolkitCredentialsProvider` - An abstract class that implements [AwsCredentialsProvider] in the SDK.
 This class does not do any actual resolving of credentials, but instead leaves that to concrete implementations.
 It instead provides an ID that is globally unique across all credential providers as well as defining a way to generate a display name.